necrose99/coreos--scripts/contrib/jenkins/README.md

 ### Install plugins and jobs

 Jenkins jobs in XML format are available in the [`jobs`](jobs) directory.
 A script called [`install.sh`](install.sh) is provided to copy jobs and install Jenkins plugins.
 The script will restart Jenkins as required by some plugins.
+Use the environment variable ```CURL_OPTS``` to pass any additional options when running curl, for example ```CURL_OPTS='--user username:password'```.
 Newer jenkins installations enable the ```"Prevent Cross Site Request Forgery exploits."``.
 If your jenkins log contains entries like ```No valid crumb was included in request for //pluginManager/installNecessaryPlugins.
 Returning 403```, try disabling this option.

 For example, if the Jenkins instance is at `http://127.0.0.1:8080`: